ammaryasirnaich/PyReqify/README.md

 ## Features

 - 📦 **Automatic Module Extraction**: Scans `.py` and `.ipynb` files in a directory to find all imported modules.
 - 🔍 **Version Detection**: Fetches installed versions of imported modules (maps common aliases to official package names).
+It also gives the option to includes fetch `source python version` too.
 - 📝 **Requirements Generation**: Creates a `requirements.txt` file with all extracted dependencies and the current Python version.